omerXfaruq/School-Projects/cmpe487- workshop3/ReadMe.md

-Submitted!

 # zeroconf-chat
+_By FarukOzderim_

-Python socket chat program by Ömer Faruk Özdemir
+Python socket chat program.
 This program uses same logic as zeroconf.

 Broadcast is done in udp, at most 1 per minute.
 Responses are done in tcp unicast.